Slangborgh16/llm-coin-flip/README.md

 # llm-coin-flip

 # About
-This project originiated when I thought of this question:
-*How random can an LLM be when asked to flip a coin?*
+*How random can an LLM be when asked to flip a coin?
+How would parameters such as prompt, temperature, and model affect these results?
-Would the LLM produce weighted results, or would there be a fairly equal probability of getting heads or tails?
+Would the LLM produce weighted results, or would there be a fairly equal probability of getting heads or tails?*
+This project aims to answer these questions by providing two command line tools powered by OpenAI's GPT.

+`coinflip.py` is the base program.
+It is a simple tool that provides the user with either 'heads' or 'tails' when run.
-The program `coinflip.py` is a command line utility to flip a coin once or seversal times in a row using OpenAI's GPT.
+It also supports flipping a coin multiple times in a row for convenience.

-In `experiment.py`, I provide a tool to measure the results of a large series of coin flips.
+The program `experiment.py` expands on the functionality of `coinflip.py`.
+It can run a large series of trials while tallying the number of heads and tails produced with a given model, temperature, and prompt.
-This program also shows the "failure rate", or the percentage of times GPT produced a non heads or tails output.
+This tool also keeps track of the "failure rate", which is the percentage of times GPT produced a non heads or tails output.
-Different combinations of prompts, temperatures, and models can easily be run.

->**For information about my findings or on running your own experiment, [click here](experiment.md).**
+>**For more information about `experiment.py` and my experiment findings, [click here](experiment.md).**

 # Setup
 ```bash